semarie/sysclean/README.md

      rewritten using perl(1) in 2016.

 # AUTHORS
-     sysclean was written by Sebastien Marie <semarie@openbsd.org>.
+     sysclean was written by Sebastien Marie <semarie@online.fr>.